fonoster/rox/README.md

 - `TTS_VOICE` - Name of the voice.
 Check https://cloud.google.com/text-to-speech/docs/voices for a list of Google TTS voices. **Required**
 - `INITIAL_DTMF` - Set if you want to send a DTMF at the begining of the call
 - `WELCOME_INTENT` - Set if you want to ask the backend for a welcome intent
+- `ACTIVATION_INTENT` - Set to the desired intent if you want to have an activation command.
+If this is set, the `INTERACTION_TIMEOUT` will have not effects.
 - `INTERACTION_TIMEOUT` - Timeout, in seconds, to ask again for user input.
 Use `-1` for no timeout.
 Defaults to `-1`
 - `EVENTS_ENABLED` - If set to `true` it will send events to ws clients subscribed to events.
 Defaults to `false`
-- `ACTIVATION_INTENT` - Set to the desired intent if you want to have an activation command.
-If this is set, the `INTERACTION_TIMEOUT` will have not effects.
 - `ACTIVATION_TIMEOUT` - Time in seconds for the duration of the `AWAKE_ACTIVE` state, set for the activation command.
 After this time the bot will return to `AWAKE_PASSIVE` and new intents will be ignored.
 Defaults to `15000`
 - `LANGUAGE_CODE` - Sets the default language for the application.
 Defaults to `en-US`

-> The test extension is `17853178070`.
-Using ENABLE_TEST_ACCOUNT is not recommended in production.

 ## Exposed ports